TylorS/typed-prelude/README.md

 ### Exceptions

-These Typed Packages have a few well-tested non-Typed dependencies.
+These Typed Packages have a few non-Typed dependencies which meet the following criteria:

+- Well Tested
+- Distribute with `module` in their `package.json`
+- Have well-maintained types either in original repository or `@types/*`

 #### DOM

-> 122.4KB Minified / 42.2KB Gzipped
+> 36.3KB  Minified / 13.7KB Gzipped

 > Depends on [lighterhtml](https://github.com/WebReflection/lighterhtml) for rendering

-> Depends on [basichtml](https://github.com/WebReflection/basicHTML) for node support.
-Accounts for 86.2kB/29.2kB of the bundle size.
+> Peer dependency on [basichtml](https://github.com/WebReflection/basicHTML) for node support.
+Adds 86.1KB Minified / 28.5KB Gzipped.

 #### React